-Greatly inspired and after some correspondence with Guruji, she was invited to do the Brahmachari Course in India.
+Swaminiji was involved with the interfaith movement and was Secretary of the Manningham Interfaith Network and spoke at the recent World Parliament of Religions in Melbourne.
+Swamini Vinayananda’s spiritual journey began when she first met her Guru, Swami Tejomayananda, in 1994.
+Greatly inspired and after some correspondence with Guruji, she was invited to do the Vedanta Course in India.
 She gave up her career as a Mathematics teacher at Kowora Anglican Girls School to embrace the spiritual quest.

-In 1996-8 she completed her studies of Advaita Vedanta at Sandeepany Sadhanalaya in Mumbai, India then returned to Australia and took up the post of resident acharya (teacher) in the Melbourne Ashram in Templestowe.
-Here she led a monastic life of meditation and sadhana as well as teaching the Hindu Scriptures such as Bhagavad Gita, Upanishads and other Advaitic texts, Vedic Chanting and basic Sanskrit.
-She has taught children, teenagers, youth and adults.
+In 1998 she completed her studies of Advaita Vedanta at Sandeepany Sadhanalaya in Mumbai, India then returned to Australia and took up the post of resident acharya (teacher) in the Melbourne Ashram in Templestowe.
+Here she led a monastic life of meditation and sadhana as well as teaching the Hindu Scriptures such as Bhagavad Gita, Upanishads, Vedic Chanting and basic Sanskrit.
+She has taught children, teenagers, youth, and adults.

-Vinayananda moved to Bendigo in 2010 to share these teachings throughout country Victoria.
+Since 2010, she has been in country Victoria, spreading this knowledge throughout the community.
 She currently lives in Castlemaine and teaches in Bendigo, Castlemaine, Ballarat, Maryborough, Mount Macedon, Gisborne and Melbourne conducting weekly classes and weekend retreats.
-Vinayananda has also conducted two Yatras (Spiritual Tours) in India in 2012 and 2014.